City-of-Helsinki/mlops-template/README.md

 2. Check out the notebooks, and play around a bit to see that your installation works and you understand the template structure

-3. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details

-4. Edit the notebooks `data`, `model` and `loss` directly or replace them with empty notebooks clean of the code examples found in the folder `notebook_templates`.
+3. Edit the notebooks `data`, `model` and `loss` directly or replace them with empty notebooks clean of the code examples found in the folder `notebook_templates`.
 This notebook (`index`) will become the README source of your project.

-5. You may delete `ml_project_template`, `notebook_templates` folders and the extra notebook `plot` if you no longer need them.
+4. You may delete `ml_project_template`, `notebook_templates` folders and the extra notebook `plot` if you no longer need them.

-6. Save your notebooks and call `nbdev_build_lib` to build python modules of your notebooks - needed if you want to share code between notebooks or create a modules.
+5. Save your notebooks and call `nbdev_build_lib` to build python modules of your notebooks - needed if you want to share code between notebooks or create a modules.
 Remember to do this if you want to rerun your workflow after making changes to exportables.

-7. Save your notebooks and call `nbdev_build_docs` to create doc pages based on your notebooks (see below).
+6. Save your notebooks and call `nbdev_build_docs` to create doc pages based on your notebooks (see below).
 This will also create README.md file based on this notebook.
 If you want to host your project pages on GitHub, you will have to make your project public.
 You can also build the pages locally with `jekyll`.

-8. Remember to track your changes with git!
+7. Remember to track your changes with git!
 Some useful commands:

 See which files have changes since the last commit: `git status`